syncfusion-content/wpf-docs/wpf/Image-Editor/Zooming.md

 ## Without toolbar (Programmatically)

 Panning can be enabled using the `EnablePanning` property also instead of enabling it using the toolbar icons.
-When panning is enabled, shapes or text added to the image cannot be resized or repositioned.
-When `EnablePanning` is true, shapes or text added in the image cannot be resized or repositioned.
+When panning is enabled, shapes and test cannot be selected.
 By default, the property is set to false.

 ![ImageEditor](Images/Panning.png)